glycerine/spin_paxos/README.md

 version of two-phase commit.
-You just have to remember to not respond (or respond with a conflict message--in yet another optimization atop the baseline; there are so many of these!) if you run into a number higher than your current ballot.
+You just have to remember to not respond (or respond with a conflict message--in yet another optimization atop the baseline; there are so many of these!) if you run into a promise higher than your current ballot.

 On livelock prevention: "Wakanda Force-field Dome Up!"